dzbeck/multiscanner/docs/install.md

 A finished module must be placed in the modules folder before it can be used.
 The configuration file does not need to be manually updated.
 See [Analysis Modules](custom.md#analysis-modules) for more information.

-Modules are configured within the configuration file, config.ini.
+Modules are configured within the configuration file, [config.ini](https://github.com/mitre/multiscanner/blob/feature-celery/docker_utils/config.ini).
 General parameters are shown in Table X. Module-specific parameters follow for those modules that have them.
 See [Default Tool Modules](using.md#Default-Tool-Modules) for information about all default modules.

-##Basic Module Parameters
+##Common Module Parameters
+The parameters below are potentially used by all modules.

 | Parameter | Description |
 | --------- | ----------- |